PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Majewski, Jacek, Hao Li, and Jurg Ott.
 "The Ising model in physics and statistical genetics."
 The American Journal of Human Genetics 69.4 (2001): 853-862.
 * Baran, Robert H., and Hanseok Ko.
 "An Ising model of transcription polarity in bacterial chromosomes."
 Physica A: Statistical Mechanics and its Applications 362.2 (2006): 403-422.
 * Li, Xumeng, et al. "Identifying differentially expressed genes in cancer patients using a non‐parameter Ising model."
 Proteomics 11.19 (2011): 3845-3852.
+* Lobanov, Michail Yu, and Oxana V. Galzitskaya.
+"The Ising model for prediction of disordered residues from protein sequence alone."
+Physical biology 8.3 (2011): 035004.

 Neuroscience: